History Files

 c.80 BC

-Maues, an Indo-Scythian king of the Sakas (cousins to the Parthians who are diverted by them from Iran), takes control in Gandhara before the Indo-Greeks regain control there after his death.
-The Indo-Greeks progressively lose ground to the Indians in the east, and the Indo-Scythians, Tocharians/Yuezhi, and Parthians in the west.
+Maues, a Saka king (cousins to the Parthians who are diverted by them from Iran), takes control in Paropamisadae before the Indo-Greeks regain control there after his death.
+The Indo-Greeks progressively lose ground to the Indians in the east, and the Sakas, Greater Yuezhi, and Parthians in the west.

 c.75 - 70 BC